jackstapleton/rdb-autoscaling/whitepaper.md

 |---|
 | Figure 3.1: t3a Instance Types Used for Cost Efficiency Comparison |

-As in the first simulation, data volumes were distributed in the pattern shown in Figure 2.1 in order to simulate a day in the markets.
+As in the first simulation the data was distributed in the pattern shown in Figure 2.1 in order to simulate a day in the markets.
 However, in this simulation we aimed to send in around 16GB of data to match the total capacity of one `t3a.xlarge` (the largest instance type of the clusters).
 `.sub.i` was published from each of the live RDBs allowing us to plot the `upd` message throughput.